Sayers, Allport & Potter: Products

-The active compound in this rat poison was thallium sulphate, imported from Germany.
+The active compound in this rat poison was thallium sulfate, imported from Germany.
 Its advantages as a rodenticide, that it was odorless and practically tasteless and swift acting, were also realised by amateur poisoners; it was also inexpensive, required no licence to purchase, gave symptoms similar to known diseases, and one gram was sufficient to despatch a human.
 Its one disadvantage in this application was that it did not degrade, and could easily be detected many years post mortem.
 After a spate of such poisonings in Sydney in the early 1950s, given due prominence in the Australian press, and the exhumation of more suspected victims, its ready sale was prohibited.